pldcanfly/pld-alarm/README.md

-Rewrite in progress.
 I think I learned enough about the technologies I wanted to explore with this.
 Now I want to do it the right way and learn something new along the lines.
 I already use the native audio-driver since it just works better then trying to fiddle around with the ``<audio>`` element, I will be doing it as a native application via [fyne](https://fyne.io/).
+The continuation is at [fylarm](https://github.com/pldcanfly/fylarm)

 # PLD Alarm